floraxinru/recsys_resources/README.md

-# recommender system and datasets
+# recommender system tutorials and datasets
 ## Links of datasets and tutorials for simple recommender system as a precursor to group project

 ### Tutorials, ready-to-use: